George A. Tice: Maturity

-Tice met Lee Witkin in 1968 and used his knowledge of photography and its history to help him establish the Witkin Gallery in New York, one of the first successful galleries of photographic prints as fine art.
-He issued the portfolio, Trees, taught a workshop at Aspen, Colorado, and began to experiment with platinum printing, a lost art since the First World War, when wartime platinum prices forced the manufacturers of the special printing paper out of business.
-The only documentation of the process consisted of William Willis' original patents, which did not provide enough information for Tice to prepare the paper and use it to make prints.
-Tice had to reinvent the platinum printing for himself.
-He published what he learned in an article, "The Lost Art of Platinum," in the December 1970 issue of the British photography journal, Album, edited by Bill Jay.
-Tice's experimentation with early photographic processes continued in 1972 with his creation of a photogenic drawing of leaves printed in a contact frame exposed to sunlight onto hand-sensitized paper coated with diluted silver nitrate, in the manner of William Henry Fox Talbot, producing a Calotype negative.
+In 1968, Tice met Lee Witkin, and they combined their knowledge of the history of photography to establish the Witkin Gallery in New York.
+That year, Tice issued the portfolio Trees, taught a workshop in Aspen, Colorado, and began to experiment with platinum printing, a lost art since World War I when wartime platinum prices forced manufacturers of the special printing paper out of business.
+Since William Willis' patents insufficiently described the paper used for printing, Tice reinvented the process and detailed his efforts in a 1970 issue of the British photography journal Album.
+In 1972, Tice continued to experiment with early photographic processes by printing a photogenic drawing of leaves in a contact frame exposed to sunlight onto hand-sensitized paper coated with diluted silver nitrate, resembling Henry Fox Talbot's Calotype negatives.

 In 1970, Doubleday published Tice's first book, Fields of Peace: A Pennsylvania German Album, with text by Millen Brand.
-He began photographing coastal Maine this year and began teaching at the New School for Social Research.
-That year, he also traveled to London and Paris with Lee Witkin in search of material for the Witkin Gallery.
-They met with Frederick H. Evans' son, who sold Witkin a block of platinum prints and lantern slides.
-Tice bought some himself, a significant addition to his collection of photographs.
+That year, he photographed coastal Maine, taught at The New School for Social Research, and traveled to London and Paris with Lee Witkin.
+Together, they met with Frederick H. Evans' son, who sold them a block of platinum prints and lantern slides for the Witkin Gallery.

 In 1971, Tice issued his portfolio, Bodie, with an introduction by Lee Witkin, printed an Evans portfolio from lantern slides, and published, again with Doubleday, Goodbye River Goodbye, with poetry by George Mendoza.
 In 1972 Life magazine sent him on assignment for the article "Home to Iowa."
 Rutgers University Press published Paterson, and the Metropolitan Museum of Art presented a solo exhibition, Paterson, New Jersey.
-Doubleday published Seacoast, Maine: People and Places, with a text by Martin Dibner.
+Doubleday published Seacoast Maine: People and Places, with a text by Martin Dibner.